 Alternatively students can pay into their dinner money account at cash loaders in the school.
 However, using the cash loaders parents cannot monitor how much or where they children are spending the money they are given and we recommend parents create an online account instead to ensure their child eats a healthy school meal.

 With either option it is best to aim to pay once a week, or once a month or once a term rather than daily.

 To collect their chosen lunch, students then queue at the serving hatch that they wish to buy from, and use their finger print ID to deduct from the account, making the queues smoother and faster than ever before.

 Secondary school dinners are £2.30 for a two course meal.
 Chartwells also provide a snack range which starts at £1.
 To see the current menu click on the link on the right.

-Chartwells have also recently started providing a free bowl of porridge for breakfast which students can collect from 8:10-8:30am.
+Chartwells also provide a free bowl of porridge for breakfast which students can collect and a range of breakfast items are on sale from 8:10-8:30am.

 Applying for free school meals: Who is eligible?

 To qualify for free school meals families must be receiving one of these: